Se2134/sees_garten/README.md

 # Sees Garten

 ## Welcome to **Sees Garten**!
 This project is a web application built with [Astro](https://astro.build/) primarily for gaining experience in website development.
-The site struckturs data about my plants and aquarium based on a database.
+The site structures data about my plants and aquarium based on a database.

 ## Getting Started